-In the wake of the pandemic, businesses rushed to get their employees and staff ready to be productive and as active at home as they were in office.
+In the wake of the pandemic, businesses rushed to get their employees and staff ready to be productive and as active at home as they were in the office.
 One key component to achieve this was communications – ‘virtual meetings’.
-Big techs quickly got to work and marketed their products left and right to get as much business as possible resulting in Microsoft, Zoom, Blue Jeans, etc. to sky rocket in popularity.
+Big techs marketed their products to get maximum business resulting in Microsoft, Zoom, Blue Jeans, etc. skyrocketing in popularity.

-- When joining short links, always copy and paste the link in an incognito window on your browser with Camera disconnected or shut off.
-In this way you can verify if the meeting link is what it’s supposed to be and not malicious.
+- When joining short links, always copy and paste the link in an incognito window on your browser with the Camera disconnected or shut off.
+In this way, you can verify if the meeting link is what it’s supposed to be and not malicious.

 - Has everyone downloaded the meeting client (if required)